Coat of arms of Rotterdam: Escutcheon

 In the coat of arms of Rotterdam, the field of the escutcheon (heraldic shield) is green.
 The field is charged with a white pale.
 The field and the pale result in three vertical bands in the colours green, white, and green.

 Golden lions

 The supporters of the escutcheon are two rampant golden lions.
 The compartment the lions stand on is a stone pedestal.
 The lions were added to the coat of arms in the 16th century.

 Motto

-The Queen of the Netherlands wanted to remember the role of the citizens of Rotterdam during World War II and created a motto consisting of the Dutch words "Sterker door strijd", meaning "Stronger through effort".
+The Queen of the Netherlands wanted to remember the role of the citizens of Rotterdam during World War II and created a motto consisting of the Dutch words "Sterker door strijd", meaning "Stronger through conflict".
 The American town of Rotterdam, New York also uses this motto.
 In January 1948, Wilhelmina presented the motto as part of the coat of arms of Rotterdam to the city government.